 Moreover, all information on our website is provided as is.
 Though we strive to keep all material updated and current, laws change rapidly.
 Atticus makes no warranties, expressed or implied, and hereby disclaims and negates all other warranties, including — without limitation — implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.
 Further, Atticus does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on our website or on any websites we link to.
 We expressly disclaim all liability arising from actions taken or not taken based upon the contents of this website.

 Atticus is a law firm.
 We are not a certified lawyer referral service and our offering bears little resemblance to the offering of such a service.
 (If you would like a lawyer referral service — which will match you with a lawyer who specializes in a legal area of your choice — you can find one through your state or local bar association.)

-Our core offering is advising clients on which kind of legal help to retain and connecting them with the right person or organization to provide that help.
-To do that, we may enter into one of several different relationships with you: (a) we may enter into an attorney-client relationship with you and serve as your sole or primary counsel; (b) we may enter into an attorney-client relationship with you and serve as co-counsel, bearing joint responsibility with one or more other attorneys or firms; (c) we may choose not enter into any kind of attorney-client relationship with you and bear no responsibility for your case.
+Atticus advises clients on the kind of legal help they need, and connects them with attorneys or organizations we recommend to provide that help.
+We may enter into one of several different relationships with you: (a) We may enter into an attorney-client relationship with you and serve as your sole or primary counsel; (b) We may enter into an attorney-client relationship with you and serve as co-counsel, bearing joint responsibility with one or more other attorneys or firms; (c) We may choose not enter into any kind of attorney-client relationship with you and bear no responsibility for your case.
 In each situation, we will strive to be clear about the structure of our relationship.
 We are always happy to clarify the situation or answer your questions.